bfowler40/js-30-day-challenge/01-drum-kit/README.md

 # Exercise 01 - Drum Kit

+Javascript drum kit! :notes:

+Tested in Chrome.

 ## About this exercise ..

-Okay, interesting ... like i'd hoped there were a few takeaways from this exercise.
+Okay, interesting ... there were a few takeaways from this exercise like i'd hoped.

 :gem: Typings <br/>
 :gem: The JS Promise API <br/>